MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 ### Iterate a form processing table output in Power Automate

-To illustrate this procedure, we use the following example where we have trained a form processing model to extract a table that we have named **Items** with three columns: **Quantity**, **Description** and **Total**.
+To illustrate this procedure, we use the following example where we've trained a form processing model to extract a table that we've named **Items** with three columns: **Quantity**, **Description** and **Total**.
 We wish to store each line item from the table into an Excel file.

 > [!div class="mx-imgBorder"]
 > ![Table extracted by form processing.](media/form-processing-table-example.png "Example of a table extracted by a form processing model.")